Tell someone you loved your trip to Vietnam, and many travelers will often ask “which is the best city in Vietnam?”

 By Jim Ferri

-Vietnam is a long thin country that can be difficult to travel about, but it is still a fascinating place to visit.
+Vietnam is a long ribbon of country that can be difficult to travel about, but it is still a fascinating place to visit.

 Anchoring it at either end are two large cities, and the distance between them is considerable.
 In fact, Hanoi is nearly 1,000 miles further north than Ho Chi Minh City in the south.